ISTA-SPiDerS/sadl-racs/README.md

 ## Repository Structure

-The repository contains the following key components:
+The repository contains the following key folders:

-`client/` implements the client software.
+- `client/` implements the client software.

-`replica/` contain the `RACS` and `SADL` logic.
+- `replica/` contain the `RACS` and `SADL` logic.

-`proto/` holds the protobuf definitions.
+- `proto/` holds the protobuf definitions.

-`integration-test/` contains the sample execution with 5 replicas.
+- `integration-test/` contains the sample execution with 5 replicas.

 ## Protocol Overview